aarontran/snr-filaments/agenda.md

   One idea -- use FWHMs to line up profiles, roughly (since we don't precisely know the shock location + precursor may be seen ahead of shock...)
   (consider the work of Warren 2005?)
-  Relevant links:
-  http://mathematica.stackexchange.com/questions/866/simultaneously-fitting-multiple-datasets
+  (morlino/caprioli 2012, cassam-chenai 2007 have done this to some extent) Relevant links: http://mathematica.stackexchange.com/questions/866/simultaneously-fitting-multiple-datasets
   http://forums.wolfram.com/mathgroup/archive/2011/Sep/msg00555.html

 * Radio rims -- how to get intensities to work out right?
-  Can we show/prove that _thin_ radio rims are not possible in a loss-limited model?
+  (Chandra photometry?...
+VLA already has the calibration routine) Can we show/prove that _thin_ radio rims are not possible in a loss-limited model?
+  Diffusion in radio?
+  time-dependence, aging, other effects may be important!

 ### Data stuff (just checking/solidifying results)
 * Run fits to SN 1006, individual filaments (pending response/remarks from